Earn money with Channel Memberships

 Need more help with membership eligibility?
-Check out the Help Center!
+Visit the Help Centre

-Your membership program can have up to 5 different membership levels.
+Your membership programme can have up to five different membership levels.
 The most important things for you to know are:

 - Each level has to have 1–5 perks

-- Members at higher levels are automatically eligible for perks you offer at lower levels.
+- Members at higher levels are automatically eligible for perks that you offer at lower levels.

 - You can set different prices for each level and offer different perks at each price (see here for price points per country).

-For more information on membership levels, we suggest taking a look at this video.
+For more information on membership levels, we suggest that you take a look at this video.

-Check out how other creators are using channel membership
+Take a look at how other creators are using channel memberships

 Markiplier uses channel memberships to help fund his channel, including the videos that are more expensive to create.